-I won’t sugarcoat it… 2020’s Pinterest algorithm updates were pretty extreme.
+I won’t sugarcoat it… the last few Pinterest algorithm updates were pretty extreme.

 Many Pinterest marketers and bloggers are still struggling to adjust to all the changes.